-Aggregation operators in Reporting 2.0 enable users to total their reports by applying average, minimum, maximum, or sum to selected columns.
+Aggregation operators in Reporting 2.0 enable users to total their reports by applying count and count unique.
+Additionally users can apply average, minimum, maximum, or sum to selected columns.
 Reporting 2.0 delivers aggregations for the entire data set and outputs the result in the last line of the report.

 Aggregation operators are available from the Column Header Properties panel, which is accessed by clicking the icon to the right of a field name in the Table Columns section.

 Aggregate values display for each segment of a summarized report.
 In addition, a grand summary appears as the last row in a summarized report.

 Note: Group aggregation is available by summarizing the report.
 See Reporting 2.0 - Summarize Report.

 For information about Reporting 2.0 permissions, see the following:

 The type of operator that is available for a field depends on the field type.
 All fields can be aggregated by count and count unique, but only numeric fields can be aggregated by sum, average, minimum, and maximum.